REPORTING PROHIBITED CONDUCT AND INVESTIGATION PROCESS

 After receiving an informal report of conduct that could fall under the GBM Policy, the Title IX Coordinator, or their designee (the “Title IX Officer”), will take a number of initial steps; these initial steps are not an investigation.
-Rather, these initial steps will enable the Conservatory to assess the need to take any immediate action to address the safety and health needs of the parties involved in a matter, to help the parties determine the next appropriate steps, whether under this GBM Policy or a referral to another Conservatory policy.
+Rather, these initial steps will enable the Conservatory to assess the need to take any immediate action to address the safety and health needs of the individuals involved in a matter and to help the individuals determine the next appropriate steps, whether under this Policy or a referral to another Conservatory policy.

 These initial steps may include, but are not limited to, the following: